-The following installation instructions are only valid for some medium "Classic" kits.
-They are about kits that contain not only wire rope holders also called "Cross Mounts", but also eye bolts/ring screws ("mixed construction").
+The following installation instructions are only valid for some medium "Classic" Kits; the instructions apply to kits that contain not only wire rope mounts ("cross mounts"), but also eye bolts/ring screws ("mixed construction").
 This applies to the wire rope systems 2030, 2040, 4010, 4050, 5010, 6020, 6030, 6040, 7050 and 7060.
-Such arrangements can be built up quickly, the eyelets serve, for example, to redirect an encircling "frame rope" in the corners.
-All information on this page can be seen in connection with the 10 - 25 assembly graphics in one of the cable systems above.
+Such designs/configurations can be built up quickly; the eyelets serve, for example, to redirect a circumferential "rope frame" in the corners.
+All information on this page can be seen in connection with the 10 - 25 assembly diagrams in one of the cable systems above.
 Please use these links and go to the wire rope system you have purchased.
 The pictures shown here complete the flow charts there.
-Please also clarify before ordering if you need tools!
+Before ordering, please also check to see if you need tools!

-The symbols in the diagram mark the wall mounts and thus the drilling points.
-Small grey circles (graphic) show cross holders/mounts, grey ellipses mark eye bolts and show their alignment according to the later forces.
+The symbols in the diagram represent the wall mounts and thus the drilling points.
+Small grey circles (diagram) show cross mounts; grey ellipses indicate eye bolts and show their alignment according to the later forces.
 After drilling, all holes are cleaned with a hole brush and/or blower.
-The thimbles contained in the kit are inserted into the eye bolts where later rope loops with rope grips are formed and pressed together with a pair of pliers (photo).
+The thimbles contained in the kit are inserted into the eye bolts where later rope loops with rope clamps are formed and pressed together with pliers (photo).

-The tiny red bars show how to align the grooves of the cross holders.
+The tiny red bars show how to align the grooves of the cross mounts.
 Sometimes the grooves must be diagonal, i.e. at a 45 degree angle.
-Now install all holders, please note the product sheet of the respective wall mounts (standard for kits usually WH 10151 or WH 10150).
-Usually, the holders are slightly greased on the shaft, grasped with an open-end wrench on the flange nut and then screwed in.
-In exceptional cases, as with WM 10081, a screwdriver blade is inserted through the grooves and the holder is screwed in.
-Grub screws on cable holders are removed for assembly.
+Now install all mounts; please note the product sheet for the respective wall mounts (standard in kits is WH 10151 or WH 10150).
+Usually, the mounts are slightly greased on the shaft, grasped with an open-end wrench on the flange nut, and then screwed in.
+In exceptional cases, as with WM 10081, a screwdriver blade is inserted through the grooves and the mount is screwed in.
+Grub screws on cable/rope mounts are removed for assembly.

-On the graphics of the respective basic form an assembly with as little wire rope cutting as possible is shown, which does not require any wire rope tensioners.
-In some basic forms, the frame rope is not attached with loops and rope grips, but directly in the cross holders.
-For this purpose, the rope is threaded through several eye bolts, as shown, and laid loosely in the cable holder with approx. 10 cm protrusion.
-The grub screw is inserted, moderately tightened and in the second step, tighten a bit more by gripping the holder at the flange nut, or in exceptional cases at the flat nut directly behind the head (photo) with a open-end wrench.
+The diagrams of the basic form show an installation with as little wire rope cutting as possible and which does not require a turnbuckle (wire rope tensioner).
+In some basic forms, the rope mount is not attached with loops and rope clamps, but attached directly in the cross mounts.
+For this purpose, the rope is threaded through several eye bolts, as shown, and laid loosely in the rope/cable mount with approx. 10 cm protrusion/overhang.
+The grub screw is inserted, moderately tightened, and in the second step, tightened a bit more by gripping the mount at the flange nut, or in exceptional cases at the flat nut directly behind the head (photo) with an open-end wrench.

-In many basic forms, the outer "frame rope" is attached with two loops.
+In many basic forms, the outer "rope mount/frame" is attached with two loops.
 For this, the wire rope is initially pulled through several or even all ring screws, in the order shown in each case.
-The wire rope is not yet laid into the cross mounts / holders.
-A double kink in the wire rope (photo) with 15 cm overhang facilitates the formation of the following, first loop.
+The wire rope is not yet laid into the cross mounts.
+A double kink in the wire rope (photo) with 15 cm overhang facilitates the formation of the following (first) loop.

-The next steps take place at the eye bolt, through which the rope was threaded through first.
-There, then, the other end of the rope behind the holder is now grasped by means of a mounting vice and tightened by hand (about 5 - 10 kg).
-Here, a second mounting vice for fixing both strands just behind the eye bolt (photo) is helpful, so that the wire rope grip (graphic) can be set calmly.
-Then the vices are loosened and the rope is - with about 10 cm over length - cut behind the clamp with a wire rope cutter.
+The next steps take place at the eye bolt through which the rope was threaded through first.
+There the other end of the rope behind the mount is now gripped by means of a mounting vice and tightened by hand (about 5 - 10 kg).
+Here, a second mounting vice for fixing both rope strands just behind the eye bolt (photo) is helpful, so that the wire rope clamp (diagram) can be set easily.
+Then the vices are loosened and the rope is - with about 10 cm overhang - cut behind the clamp with a wire rope cutter.

-If a wire rope is tightened in a holder (graphic), the second mounting vice is clamped directly behind the holder (photo) onto the rope to temporarily fix the tightened state.
-This can also be done with a clamping ring or a cross clamp, which is often included anyway in the cable system.
-After tightening the grub screw in the cable holder, the fixation is removed.
+If a wire rope is tightened in a rope/cable clamp (diagram), the second mounting vice is clamped directly behind the rope/cable clamp (photo) onto the rope to temporarily fix the tightened state.
+This can also be done with a clamping ring or a cross clamp, which is often included anyway in the rope system.
+After tightening the grub screw in the rope/cable clamp, the fastener/fix is removed.

-If the wire rope - here the frame rope - runs through one or more holders it is, at first, laid into the holders without screwing in or tightening the grub screws, or if only for provisional fixation of the rope.
-The final tightening of these grub screws takes place at the end or when, in the respective holder, a second rope is fastened a little later (photo) and the holder on the corresponding graphic is then marked in bold red.
+If the wire rope -- here the frame rope -- runs through one or more mounts/holders, it is first laid into the holders without screwing in or tightening the grub screws, or if so- only for provisional fixation of the rope.
+The final tightening of these grub screws takes place at the end or when, in the respective holder, a second rope is fastened a little later (photo); the holder on the corresponding diagram is then marked in bold red.

-If more rope sections are shown on the graphics, they are laid according to the principle shown above.
-In places where wire cables intersect (graphic), floating cross clamps are set when the graphics show this.
-Finally, all projecting ends of the rope receive pressed-on wire end sleeves (photo).
-If the wire ropes protrude approx. 10 cm, they can, in later years, be gripped and re-tightened if necessary.
+If more rope sections are shown in the diagrams, they are laid according to the principle shown above.
+In places where wire ropes intersect (diagram), floating cross clamps are set when the diagrams show this.
+Finally, all protruding ends of the rope receive pressed-on wire end sleeves/ferrules (photo).
+If the wire ropes protrude approximately 10 cm, they can be easily grasped for re-tensioning in the future, if necessary.